6 Best Robo-Advisors For High Net Worth Investors

 Overview

-Another legacy robo-advisor, Wealthfront hit a home run with their new ETF customization options and their Path digital financial advisor.
+Another legacy robo-advisor, Wealthfront hits a home run with their new ETF customization options and their Path digital financial advisor.
 Although Wealthfront doesn’t advertise finance advisors, all of their customer service representatives are licensed.
 If you are computer savvy and don’t need a lot of investment hand holding, then Wealthfront’s diversified investment portfolios, access to hundreds of ETfs and several crypto funds, daily tax loss harvesting, high yield cash account, and lending might be a fit for you.
 Or, you could use Wealthfront for investment management, and hire a fee-only financial planner for complex financial questions.

 Pros and Cons